Emotional Energy? Really? Yes.

-Considering all the key emotions we experience daily at work and home, including their potential influence on our emotional energy, I have created the above emotional framework.
+This framework considers the key emotions we experience daily and maps their potential influence on our emotional energy.

 What did I find?
 Generally, there are four possible results of our emotions.

-When you experience intense positive emotions like passion or enthusiasm, your energy will boost.
+Your energy will boost when you experience intense positive emotions like passion or enthusiasm.
 On the flip side, intense negative emotions (rage or grief) will drain your emotional powerhouse.

 When your emotions are positive, but their intensity is low, you put your body into recharging mode.
 Negative emotions of low intensity cause an energetic shutdown, which leads to procrastination.